ManokHub

 Step 6: Health Management

-Ang pinaka-common na problem ng backyard gamefowl farmers ay disease.
+The most common problem for backyard gamefowl farmers is disease.
 Prevention is always better (and cheaper) than cure.

 Common Gamefowl Diseases in the Philippines